marcelowoo/marcelowoo.github.io/_pages/about.md

 **I am in the Job Market 2025-2026**.

-I am a PhD in Economics candidate at the [University of Nottingham](https://www.nottingham.ac.uk/economics/), and affiliated to the [Centre for Decision Research and Experimental Economics (CeDEx)](https://www.nottingham.ac.uk/cedex/).
+I am a PhD in Economics candidate at the [University of Nottingham](https://www.nottingham.ac.uk/economics/), and affiliated with the [Centre for Decision Research and Experimental Economics (CeDEx)](https://www.nottingham.ac.uk/cedex/).

-I am an applied microeconomist, with interest in theory, behavioral economics, and empirical methods, including experiments, causal inference, and machine learning.
+I am an applied microeconomist, with interests in theory, behavioral economics, and empirical methods, including experiments, causal inference, and machine learning.

 <!-- Before the PhD, I worked 7+ years in large tech companies, most recently in Data Science positions. -->
 Before my PhD, I spent over seven years in large tech companies, most recently in data science roles.